DawidLokiec/web_socket_test_automation_framework/README.md

 5. The client passes these responses to the test that started it.
 6. Finally, the test validate the received response against the expected one.

 *The idea to make the client endpoint and the tests as well as single (and possible distributed) processes came from the idea to make a "long living" test case that receives push messages that have to be monitored and validated.
 Such test case could be deployed with the help of the framework to its own node within a cluster and test the server.
-The test fails when its process terminates.*
+The test fails when its process terminates, because of a failing assertion and/or pattern matching.*

 ### Java Implementation

 The implementation is in Java and with the help of the Akka framework in order to make the client endpoint and the tests as single processes that can communicate over messages rather than callback functions within the same thread.
 Therefore, the processes are called Actors.

-In practices, I would implement this test automation framework in the programming language **Erlang or Elixier and with the OTP framework**.
+In practices, I would implement this test automation framework in the programming language **Erlang or Elixir and with the OTP framework**.
 But because of the short time I had for the coding challenge, I used tools that I am familiar with.
 But in my point of view an Erlang virtual machine based language is better suited to build such a framework.

 #### Some code fragments